-Here’s an in-depth look at why this noise occurs and the underlying issues that may cause it.
+Let’s examine why this noise occurs and the potential underlying problems.

 Belt Slippage

-The resulting slip between the belt and the pulleys produces the characteristic squealing or chirping sounds.
-Regular maintenance and ensuring the belt is free from contaminants can mitigate slippage.
+This slippage produces the characteristic squealing or chirping sound.
+Regular maintenance and keeping the belt clean can significantly reduce slippage.

 Worn or Damaged Belt